quangnguyenvn/JSON0/README.md

 -	Increased GC pauses: The GC needs to stop application threads to reclaim memory, leading to pauses and reduced application responsiveness, which can increase the latency of requests, especially in real-time or low-latency applications.

 While object creation in Java is generally efficient, there are some cases where it can be costly, particularly if not managed appropriately.
 Here are some of the elements that can lead to greater costs:
--	Use fixed size for object.
+-	Used fixed size for object.
 -	Optimize data structures by utilizing bytes.
 -	Reduce unnecessary object creation in frequently called methods or loops in arrays.
 -	Use Object Pools to reuse objects instead of generating them regularly.
 This can reduce the overhead associated with object creation and garbage collection.